Find out more

 - Pride Sports Directory.

 Sports clubs, groups and organisations thrive when they engage a diverse range of individuals and ensure that everyone can be their authentic selves when participating or volunteering.
-To achieve this, more needs to be done to encourage lesbian, gay, bi and trans (LGBT+) people to take part in sport and physical activity.
+To achieve this, more needs to be done to encourage lesbian, gay, bi and trans (LGBTQ+) people to take part in sport and physical activity.

 We need to robustly address this.
-Sport is everyone’s game, and it’s important to ensure that LGBT+ people are given as many opportunities and as much support to get active as other people, including those with other protected characteristics.
+Sport is everyone’s game, and it’s important to ensure that LGBTQ+ people are given as many opportunities and as much support to get active as other people, including those with other protected characteristics.

 The Equality Act 2010 gives organisation’s a legal obligation to protect people from discrimination including harassment and victimisation based on sexual orientation, gender identity or gender expression as well as other protected characteristics.